Changing From a Conventional Boiler to a Combi Boiler [Cost Guide]

 - Heating controls need to be upgraded from the originals

-- The installation of magnetic system filter (advised), and a limescale filter (advised for hard water areas)
+- The installation of a magnetic system filter (advised), and a limescale filter (advised for hard water areas)

 - The installation of TRVs